Transparenz in der Lieferkette und Erklärung zu Sklaverei und Menschenhandel

 In addition to the Principles, Burberry provides a range of resources and guidelines for employees to follow, which relate to a wide range of matters including personal conduct and whistleblowing.
 Burberry employees, contractors and agency workers across our operations also have access to a confidential whistleblowing hotline which ensures that there is always a way to report issues if usual routes of escalation are unavailable or restricted.

 Compliance with the Principles is a requirement of doing business with Burberry.
 Adherence to the Principles is included in contracts with suppliers.
-Finished goods suppliers sign a letter of undertaking confirming, amongst other matters, their commitment to the Principles and responsibility to cascade the Principles to their suppliers.
-We work with our business associates to support their compliance, and may act against those that do not demonstrate sufficient commitment to the Principles or are in breach of them.
+Finished-goods suppliers sign a letter of undertaking confirming, amongst other matters, their commitment to the Principles and responsibility to cascade the Principles within their own supply chains.
+We work with our business associates to support their compliance and we reserve the right to cease our sourcing relationship with those that do not demonstrate sufficient commitment to the Principles or are in significant breach of them.
 In the event of a business associate being found to be involved in modern slavery, we would act first to help safeguard the affected workers’ wellbeing and then to support the business associate with its remediation process, including any actions to identify and address root cause issues.

 We continue to promote the management of modern slavery risks within Burberry and externally.
 In October 2017, Burberry became a founding member of the Business Against Slavery Forum alongside some of the UK’s largest companies.
 The forum member companies share intelligence and best practice to help businesses identify, tackle and prevent slavery in their supply chains.

-We have a global responsibility team consisting of 36 specialists in key locations globally.
-Although ethical trading activities are coordinated by our responsibility team, targets relating to working conditions in the supply chain are owned by our supply chain and relevant sourcing teams.
-Burberry employees who are responsible for supply chain partner relationships and sourcing also have personal KPIs relating to labour conditions, recognising the potential impact of fair purchasing practices on labour conditions throughout our supply chain.
+We have a global Responsibility team consisting of more than 30 specialists in key locations globally.
+Although ethical trading activities are coordinated by our Responsibility team, targets relating to working conditions in the supply chain are owned by our Supply Chain and relevant Sourcing teams.
+Burberry employees who are responsible for supply chain partner relationships and sourcing, also have personal KPIs related to labour conditions, recognising the potential impact of fair purchasing practices on labour conditions throughout our supply chain.

 DUE DILIGENCE AND ASSESSMENT OF OUR SUPPLY CHAIN

-Over the last 16 years, we have had a programme aimed at monitoring the labour conditions in our product supply chains and safeguarding the workers engaged in that supply chain.
+Over the last 17 years, we have implemented a programme to monitor the labour conditions in our product supply chains and safeguard the workers engaged in these supply chains.

 New raw material suppliers are required to confirm they will adhere to the Principles and comply with applicable local laws.
 They agree that we may visit and assess their own compliance and that of their suppliers.
 Before any new supplier is approved to participate in the Burberry supply chain, they are risk assessed for social compliance and any indication of forced, bonded or trafficked labour.
 If during this risk assessment a vulnerable workforce or geographical location risk is identified, a full audit will be completed and the results and the remediation plans (if any) will be evaluated before a decision on whether or not to approve is taken.

 In addition, before a factory is approved to produce Burberry finished goods, we assess its compliance with the Principles and applicable local laws and commitment to uphold them.
-The responsibility team must be satisfied that the factory will uphold these standards before giving approval for production to begin.
+The Responsibility team must be satisfied that the factory will uphold these standards before giving approval for production to begin.
 Audits, announced or unannounced, consist of worker interviews, document reviews and site tours, and are repeated periodically to confirm ongoing compliance and continuous improvement.
 The frequency of audits depends on the level of performance in previous audits – better performing factories are audited less frequently.
-Worker interviews are always conducted confidentially and workers are selected at random with fair representation of the workforce, including, for example, union and worker representatives, first aiders and migrant workers.
+Worker interviews are always conducted confidentially, and workers are selected at random with fair representation of the workforce, including, for example, union and worker representatives, first aiders and migrant workers.
 Our audit methodology prescribes that we interview at least 10% of the workers in a factory.
-Between audits, our responsibility team works closely with facilities to implement systems to prevent modern slavery and improve the management of human rights and safety risks, amongst others.
-During the period FY 2019/20, we conducted 631 audits and 71 engagement visits.
+Between audits, our Responsibility team works closely with facilities to implement systems to prevent modern slavery and improve the management of human rights and safety risks.
+During the FY 2020/21, we conducted 409 audits and 33 engagement activities.

 ASSESSING OUR HUMAN RIGHTS IMPACT

-We have implemented a number of action plans in both our direct operations and supply chain, including a focus on migrant workers and women throughout the different levels of our supply chain as we identified that these groups are more vulnerable to modern slavery risk.
-Action plans include context specific interventions such as mapping recruitment journeys in identified hotspots, building worker voice mechanisms in these areas and working with experts to integrate gender sensitive processes and metrics into our programmes.
+We have implemented this process since 2014, which has helped to evolve and develop our human rights diligence approach as well as our ethical trading programme.
+In addition, we have also implemented a number of mitigation action plans which have included a focus on migrant workers and women in our supply chain as we identified that these groups are disproportionately more vulnerable to modern slavery risk.
+Action plans included context specific interventions such as mapping recruitment journeys in identified hotspots, building worker voice mechanisms in these areas and working with experts to integrate gender sensitive processes and metrics into our programmes.

 Further details on our Human Rights Impact Assessment are available here:Burberry Human Rights Impact Assessment..